Things to Do in Chicago

 The traditional art deco architecture draws tourists to the Chicago Board of Trade Building.
 A three-story statue of Ceres, the goddess of agriculture, stands atop the building on a copper pyramid, drawing visitors from all over the city to see the exquisite craftsmanship.
 The 6,500 pound Ceres represents the time when agriculture ruled Chicago.
 The 12-story building has a 19,000 square foot trading floor.
 Statues adorn the building, each of which tells a different story of the type of work that goes on inside.

-With more than 20 million artifacts, the Field Museum of Natural History is an engaging museum filled with both interactive and imaginative displays.
+With more than 20 million artifacts, the Field Museum is an engaging museum filled with both interactive and imaginative displays.
 The big attraction is the Tyrannosaurus rex named "Sue," a 13 foot (4 meter) tall, 41 ft (13 m) long beast who menaces the grand space with ferocious aplomb.
 The most complete T-Rex ever discovered, it takes its name from Sue Hendrickson, the fossil-hunter who found the 90 percent complete skeleton in South Dakota in 1990.

 Dinosaurs loom large in the Field Museum.
 At the Evolving Planet exhibit, you can also watch staff paleontologists clean up fossils, learn about the evolution of the massive reptiles, and even learn about Homo sapien's evolutionary ties to the extinct beasts.
 Away from the prehistoric giants, the “Inside Ancient Egypt” exhibit recreates an Egyptian burial chamber on three levels.
 The mastaba (tomb) contains 23 actual mummies.
+The bottom level, with its twisting caverns, is especially worthwhile.
+Those reeds growing in the stream are real.

 - Things to do in Illinois